IN CONVERSATION

 Heera Alaya: Your documentaries—The Dying Rooms, Eyes of a Child, and Bulgaria’s Forgotten Children—address critical issues, compelling us to question layers of neglect within communities and governments.
 What drives you to produce documentaries of this nature?

 Kate Blewett: The time arrived when I woke up to the power of television as a tool to communicate and bring greater awareness about exploitation and neglect.
-I made Dying Rooms, a film about neglecting baby girls in China who were dumped into orphanages because of the one-child policy.
+I made Dying Rooms, a film about baby girls in China who were neglected and dumped into orphanages because of the one-child policy.
 The families [of the girl child] preferred to have boys.
 Dying Rooms turned my life around.

 I lived in Hong Kong then, with easy access to China, and I was in and out of China a great deal to do my research and work.
-When I finished filming Dying Rooms, which was incredibly difficult and emotional (And the editing was, strangely enough, even more emotional because you could reflect on what you had captured on film.), the challenge was to present a powerful film that could bring about change.
+When I finished filming Dying Rooms, which was incredibly difficult and emotional (and the editing was, strangely enough, even more emotional because you could reflect on what you had captured on film), the challenge was to present a powerful film that could bring about change.

 What did you experience when you put across the facts?